Thepowerofagod/Madara/MITM.md

 help dns.spoof
 set dns.spoof.all true
 set dns.spoof.domains zsecurity.org,*.zsecurity.org
+dns.spoof on
 ```
 esto funcionara con todas las webs incluso si usan https pero no con hsts podemos usarlo para cambiar la pagina de login
 inllectar codigo malicioso o proporcinar actualizaciones falsas
+- You can use it, for example,
+  - when someone is trying to go to a login page and show them a fake page,
+  - if they're trying to go to zSecurity, for example, and then just show them another zSecurity website with some malware embedded into it.
+  - You can also use it to serve fake updates.
+So whenever they have a software that's gonna check for updates, we can DNS spoof that request and send them a fake update with a backdoor

 Injecting Javascript Code:
 raplace links, replace images, insert html images, hook target browsers to explotation frameworks